Alder Wood Furniture Explained (Types & Durability)

 Knotty Alder Bedroom Furniture

-Compared to standard alder wood, knotty alder has this unique aesthetic in the form of knots.
-Knotty alder is commonly associated with a rustic vibe, complete with the cherry coloring of light honey to reddish brown shade.
-And these characteristics make it a good material to build a piece of bedroom furniture
+Compared to standard varieties, knotty alder has this unique aesthetic in the form of knots.
+Knotty types are commonly associated with a rustic vibe, complete with the cherry coloring of light honey to reddish brown shade.
+And these characteristics make it a good material to build a piece of bedroom furniture.

 If you decide on knotty alder bedroom furniture, you can enjoy the nostalgic feel of rustic bedroom furniture with its informal appearance and unique look.
 Many of the knots vary in size and come in the split and open knots.
 There are even open cracks that allow light to show, adding a touch of personality to the mix.